 Karnataka: Union Minister Shripad Naik's wife dies in road accident near Ankola

+Karnataka: Union minister Shripad Naik injured in road accident; wife, aide dead

 Ankola, Jan 11: Union Minister Shripad Naik and his wife met with an accident near a village in Ankola Taluk of Uttara Kannada district on Monday.
 They were enroute Gokarna from Yellapur when the incident took place.
 A Police case has been registered.
 While the union minister is said to be critical, his wife Vijaya has succumbed to her injuries.